‘Wake-up call’: 9/11 prompted some to move away to new lives

 "There really is no safe place," says Feuerman, whose children survived but lost friends in the massacre that killed 17 people at Marjory Stoneman Douglas High School.

-Some sought safety.
+Some sought a place where they could feel safe.
 Some placed a new importance on living near family.
-Others re-evaluated what they wanted from life.
+Others simply re-evaluated what they wanted from life.

-As the attacks' 17th anniversary approaches, The Associated Press caught up with some who left and asked: Have they found what they were looking for?
+As the attacks' 17th anniversary approaches, The Associated Press caught up with several people who left and asked: Have they found what they were looking for?

 "IT REALLY MADE US HAVE A WAKE-UP CALL"